leonidas-o/abac-authorization-toolkit/README.md

 vapor new hello -n
 ```
 > If using static files make sure you've set the `custom working directory` in e.g. XCode.
-2. The latest abac-authorization-toolkit changes were pulled and current directory is root of the project
+1. Clone the abac-authorization-toolkit or pull the latest changes and cd into the abac-authorization-toolkit project
-3. Set `VAPORPROJECT` var, run the ansible playbook and watch your project grow
+2. Set `VAPORPROJECT` var, run the playbook and watch your project grow
 ```bash
 VAPORPROJECT=/path/to/vapor-project
 docker container rm abac-toolkit || true && docker run \